 A preferred day-of-the-week/month can be set for shipping.
 The shipping date for any order is the first available preferred day of shipping within that order period.

 Example: Consider a plan of 6 months that ships an item every two months for which a customer signs-up with billing period starting on Jan 1 and making the payment on Jan 10.
-Consider that the preferred shipping day was set as 7th.
-The diagram below shows the shipping dates for each order.
+If the preferred shipping day was set to 7th Jan of every month, then item is shipped to customer before the actual payment date.
+The illustration shows the shipping date for each order.

-If the preferred shipping day is not available within the order period, then the shipping date is set to the order date for the period.
+If the preferred shipping day is not available within the order period, then by default the shipping date is set to the order date for the period.

 Consider a quarterly plan that ships a product every month.
 Assume that calendar billing is enabled with calendar billing date set to 25th.
 Also, say the preferred shipping date is set to 10th.
 Now, if the customer signs up on Jan 1st and makes payment on Jan 15th.
 Since the payment happens after the preferred shipping date, the shipping date for the first order now becomes Jan 15th.

 If the payment is delayed beyond the last shipping cut-off day in the first order period, then the first order can be cancelled and a refundable credit note is raised for the order amount.